Connect with others who understand.

 Like most seizures, the exact causes of seizure auras are unknown.
 However, data from electroencephalogram (EEG) readings and brain imaging studies suggest that a measurable preictal state (a period of increased seizure probability) precedes seizure onset.
 This means that fluctuations in brain wave or activity patterns occur before a seizure occurs, even during auras.

 Additionally, one study found that people with partial epilepsy who felt an aura before a seizure also frequently experienced other prodromes (a subjective feeling or sensation that precedes a seizure).
-The most common seizure prodromes include confusion, irritability, anxiety, tremor, and headache, as well as mood disturbances.
+The most common seizure prodromes include:

 What Types of Seizures Have Auras?